ghostdevv/ulauncher-toggle-gnome-shell-extension/README.md

-# ULauncher Toggle Gnome Extension
+# ULauncher Toggle GNOME Extension

-A Gnome extension to toggle ULauncher on/off from quick settings menu.
+A GNOME extension to toggle the ULauncher service on/off from the quick settings menu.

 <img src="./.github/demo.png" width="320px" alt="screenshot of the extension" />